anthonyagarza2/Lets-Split/README.md

 # Lets-Split
-files for the lets split keyboard made by user wootpatoot on reddit
+files for the lets split pcbs made by user wootpatoot on reddit